Skip to Content

 Undyed hiking boots?
 Yes, please!
 These shoes are just begging to be taken out and played with in the mud!
 We love them because they’re vegan, yes (not certified, but the brand says they don’t use animal-based glue), but also because they’re made with over 40% recycled materials and don’t contain a drop of dye.
 And On Running shoes are super comfy (check out our review of their Cloud running shoes here).

-Check out a pair of On Cloudrock Edge Raw boots for men here and women here.
+Check out a pair of On Cloudrock Edge Raw boots here.

 Bottom Line